rlouf/mcx/README.md

 1. Knowing how to express a graphical model and manipulating Numpy arrays should be enough to define a model.
 2. Models should be modular and re-usable.
-3. Inference should be performant.
-Sequential inference should be a first class citizen.
+3. Inference should be performant and should leverage GPUs.

 See the [documentation](https://rlouf.github.io/mcx) for more information.
 See [this issue](https://github.com/rlouf/mcx/issues/1) for an updated roadmap for v0.1.